desiquant/news_scraper/README.md

 ### TODO

+- Rename custom settings to `.get` to `.getint`, `getbool`, etc.
+- Enable trial run in settings
+- Separate settings into frequently modified and other
 - Do not cache recent sitemaps
 - Run the scraper as prefect flow
 - Scraping mode - Update/dump
+- While running the test, if it fails, prevent scrapy from showing the entire output
+- export PYTHONDONTWRITEBYTECODE=1
+- Do not write scrapy.log by default since benchmarket, parse, etc output should ideally be visible

 ### Server Checklist